Geometry of polarised varieties: Preliminaries

 For a birational map $X\bir X'$ (resp. $X\bir X''$)(resp. $X\bir X'''$)(resp. $X\bir Y$) whose inverse does not contract divisors, and for an $\R$-divisor $M$ on $X$ we usually denote the pushdown of $M$ to $X'$ (resp. $X''$)(resp. $X'''$)(resp. $Y$) by $M'$ (resp. $M''$)(resp. $M'''$)(resp. $M_Y$).

-Recall that an $\R$-Cartier $\R$-divisor $M$ on a variety $X$ projective over $Z$ is said be big if we can write $M\sim_\R A+P/Z$ where $A$ is ample$/Z$ and $P\ge 0$.
+Recall that an $\R$-Cartier $\R$-divisor $M$ on a variety $X$ projective over $Z$ is said be big if we can write $M\sim_\R A+P$ where $A$ is ample$/Z$ and $P\ge 0$.
 When $M$ is $\Q$-Cartier we can replace $\sim_\R$ with $\sim_\Q$ and assume $A,P$ are $\Q$-divisors.

 \begin{lem} Let $f\colon X\to Z$ be a projective morphism between normal varieties.
 Then there is a non-empty open subset $U$ of $Z$ such that if $M$ is any $\R$-Cartier $\R$-divisor on $X$ which is big over $Z$, then $M|_F$ is big for every fibre of $f$ over closed points in $U$. \end{lem} \begin{proof} Let $\phi\colon X'\to X$ be a resolution and let $f'\colon X'\to Z$ be the induced morphism.
-Let $U$ be a non-empty open subset of $Z$ over which $f'$ is smooth and so that no fibre of $f'$ over $U$ is contained in the exceptional locus of $\phi$.
+Let $U$ be a non-empty open subset of $Z$ over which $f'$ is smooth.
 Now let $M$ be an $\R$-Cartier $\R$-divisor on $X$ which is big over $Z$.
 Let $F'$ be a fibre of $f'$ over a closed point of $U$ and let $G'$ be the generic fibre of $f'$.

 We can write $M':=\phi^*M=\sum r_iM_i'$ where $r_i\in \R$ and $M_i$ are Cartier divisors.
-Moving the $M_i$ we can assume that their support do not contain $F'$.
+Moving the $M_i$ we can assume that their support do not contain any component of $F'$.
 Since $M'$ is big over $Z$, we can decrease its coefficients slightly so that the resulting divisor, say $L'$, is $\Q$-Cartier and also big over $Z$.
 Take $n\in \N$ so that $nL'$ is Cartier.
 Then for any $m\in \N$ we have

 by the upper-semi-continuity of cohomology, where the second $h^0$ is dimension over the function field of $Z$.